Morgan State University: Band

 The Morgan State University Band Program consists of six ensembles: the marching band, symphonic band, symphonic winds, pep band, jazz ensemble, and jazz combo.
-Self-titled the Magnificent Marching Machine, the marching band has performed at Morgan State football games, NFL games, Presidential Inaugurations, World Series games and in regional and local television appearances.
+Titled the Magnificent Marching Machine, the marching band has performed at Morgan State football games, NFL games, Presidential Inaugurations, World Series games and in regional and local television appearances.

 On November 28, 2019, the Magnificent Marching Machine performed during Macy's Thanksgiving Day Parade in New York City.
 They also performed at the 80th Anniversary and Commemoration of D-Day in Normandy, France on June 12, 2024.